Beyond speaking day

 Certificate (1), BSc (1)

-Filipino (female, 33 years old, native Cebuano speaker).
+Irish (male, 46 years old, native English speaker).
 Currently living in Thailand.

-American (female, 61 years old, native English speaker).
+New Zealander (female, 53 years old, native English speaker).
 Currently living in Thailand.

 Ajarn.com was started as a small hobby website in 1999 by Ian McNamara.
 It was a simple way for one Bangkok teacher to share his Thailand experiences and pass on advice.
 The website developed a loyal and enthusiastic following.
 In 2004, Ian handed over the reins to Phil Williams and 'Bangkok Phil' has run the ajarn website ever since.